Akintola-Stephen/availability-api/README.md

 # availability-api
-Schedules meeting time based on end user availability, excluding weekends and public holidays
+An API that Schedules meeting time based on end user availability, excluding weekends and public holidays

 ## Tech Stack